oahayder/feedme/README.md

 * Track DB activity and site traffic
 * Analyze user activity to tweak caching and data population logic
 * Develop front end
+* Leverage GeoDjango library to globalize app
+* Only repopulate data if it has changed, by hashing the source API results and comparing it to a saved value.